11 of the Best Free SEO Tools

 Google Search Console is great for both SEO beginners and those who are more experienced.
 It provides lots of useful information to help you identify errors on your site, work on search results, and improve user experience.

-If you’re brand new to SEO, get to know Google Search Console before you jump into Google Analytics.
+If you’re brand new to SEO, get to know Google Search Console before you jump into Google Analytics (GA4).
 Some of the information provided is the same, but Search Console is less overwhelming and more straightforward to use.

 Top uses for Google Search Console

-- Suggestions for user experience improvement through reports such as Mobile Usability and Core Web Vitals.
+• Suggestions for user experience improvement through reports such as Core web vitals.

-Always remember that SEO isn’t all about Google!
-Bing plays a big part in directing traffic to your site too, and the search engine has its own set of tools to help optimise your content.
+Always remember that SEO isn’t all about Google.
+Microsoft Bing plays a big part in directing traffic to your site too, and the search engine has its own useful set of tools to help optimise your content.

 While much of the SEO work you do for Google will be relevant for Bing, the search giants each have their own priorities and areas of focus.
-By learning a bit about both, you can identify which might be more useful, optimise your site for both, and see positive results whichever search engine your users prefer.
+By learning a bit about each, you can identify which might be more useful to your business, optimise your site for both, and see positive results whichever search engine your users prefer.

 Google Analytics can be daunting at first sight because it holds so much information.
 But that’s also the reason that you should be using it.
-Much of the data you’ll find in the other SEO apps on this page come from Analytics, and, with some patience and learning, this is a really powerful tool that can take your site to the heights of search engine optimisation!
+Much of the data you’ll find on other SEO tools on this page comes – directly or indirectly – from Analytics, and with some patience and learning, this is a really powerful tool that can take your site to the heights of search engine optimisation!

 Top uses for Google Analytics